Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Model formulation and motivations

-where $(\mtheta \in \bbR^p, \mM \in \{0,1\}^{p \times r})$ and $ (\mtheta_l \in \bbR^L, \mM_l \in \{0,1\}^{L \times r_l})$ are the degree heterogeneity and membership matrices corresponding to the community structure for $p$ nodes and $L$ layers, respectively. \paragraph{Gaussian higher-order clustering} Datasets in various fields such as medical image, genetics, and computer science are formulated as Gaussian tensors.
-One typical example is the multi-tissue gene expression dataset, which records the different gene expression in different individuals and different tissues.
+\paragraph{Gaussian higher-order clustering} Datasets in various fields such as medical image, genetics, and computer science are formulated as Gaussian tensors.
+One typical example is the multi-tissue gene expression dataset, which records different gene expressions in different individuals and different tissues.
 The dataset, denoted as $\tY \in \bbR^{p \times n \times t}$, consists of the expression data for $p$ genes of $n$ individuals in $t$ tissues.

-Assume there exist $r_1, r_2, r_3$ disjoint clusters for $p$ genes, $n$ individuals, and $t$ tissues, respectively.
-We apply the generalized asymmetric dTBM model~\eqref{eq:model_tensor}
+Assume that there exist $r_1, r_2, r_3$ disjoint clusters for $p$ genes, $n$ individuals, and $t$ tissues, respectively.
+We apply the general asymmetric dTBM model~\eqref{eq:model_tensor}